vyjith/Nginx-loadbalancing-installing-amzone-linux/README.md

 sudo mkdir /etc/nginx/conf.d/loadbalancer.conf
 ```

-#### Step2: Add the upstream group under the HTTP section.
+#### Step2: Add the upstream group under the HTTP section under the configration file (/etc/nginx/conf.d/loadbalancer.conf).
 The upstream group is the group of server which comes under the load balancer.
 You can give any name to the group.
 Here I am going to give the name as "backend" and you have to set the vhost configration to receive trafficc from a particular domain name and route it to the upstream severs.

 ```
 upstream backend {